d2l-ai/d2l-en/chapter_introduction/intro.md

 In this case, we could produce the parameters that exactly matched the contractor's prices.
 Sometimes that's not possible, e.g., if some of the variance owes to some factors besides your two features.
-In these cases, we'll try to learn models that minimize the distance between our predictions and the observed values.
+In these cases, we will try to learn models that minimize the distance between our predictions and the observed values.
-In most of our chapters, we'll focus on one of two very common losses, the
+In most of our chapters, we will focus on one of two very common losses, the
 [L1 loss](http://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.L1Loss)
 where